I’ve almost completed my PGR1 proposal for my M.Ed dissertation next year, but it has been hard – good hard!

 I’m as yet to have the research design proposal submitted and accepted, but looking at The Design Wall process, enormous shifts have occurred throughout the year in my thinking, I’m a better person for it, and way more resilient.

-So, where to next – well, knowing I have to practice patience when it comes to my slow thought processing and head battles, I thought it best to get a jump start on the lit review.
+So, where to next – well, knowing I have to practice patience when it comes to my processing and head battles, I thought it best to get a jump start on the lit review.
 Over summer, I’ll be collecting literature on place-theory and local curriculum design, as well as ecofeminism… The geek in me is excited by the prospect.